sahilsaeidkhan/CareStock-Watch/README.md

 - **Streamlit in Snowflake:** Interactive dashboards & actions
 - **Security:** Role-based access, no data movement outside Snowflake

+"Aggregated, anonymized stock insights can be shared via Snowflake Secure Data Sharing or Marketplace for public health planning."

 *(Refer to architecture diagram in the submission deck)*

 ---